typedb/typedb-docs/0001-typedb/03-admin/02-export-import.md

 Using the export feature is the best way to migrate to a version of TypeDB that is not backward compatible.
 </div>

 The exported binary file might be up to two times larger than the original database.
-Please ensure your disk has enough free capacity to store a file of this size.
+Please ensure the disk has enough free capacity to store a file of this size.

 ## Migration process